adamlechowicz/cap-k8s/README.md

 # cap-k8s
-CAP (carbon-aware provisioning) module for k8s and spark
+CAP (carbon-aware provisioning) module for kubernetes and spark